-The Rock on Café program is entering it's 6th school year and is proud to continue to offer kid approved recipes and products at an affordable price.
+The Rock on Café program is proud to continue to offer kid approved recipes and products at an affordable price.
 This program is a service of Broome-Tioga BOCES and currently 15 school districts throughout Broome and Tioga County are participating.
 The Rock on Café program is designed by the cooperative effort of all of the Food Service Directors and a Registered Dietitian.
 The program was in development during the 2006-07 school year and officially started under the Rock on Café banner at the start of the 2007-08 school year.
 Currently, the main focus of the Rock on Café program has been in the elementary schools, but is expanding to middle and high schools.
 All 15 school districts participate in cooperative bidding, promotions, recipe development, and create standardized elementary menus for each month.

 In 2009, the Rock on Café program was published in Health Promotion Practice, a publication of the Society for Public Health Education.
 The publication can be found here: http://hpp.sagepub.com/content/10/2_suppl/100S.full.pdf+html